knative/serving/community/CONTRIBUTING.md

 GitHub issues can be used to report bugs or submit feature requests.

-When reporting a bug please include the following key pieces of information: - the version of the project you were using (e.g. version number, git commit, ...) - operating system you are using - the exact, minimal, steps needed to reproduce the issue.
+When reporting a bug please include the following key pieces of information:

+*   The version of the project you were using (version number, git commit, etc)
+*   Operating system you are using
+*   The exact, minimal, steps needed to reproduce the issue.
 Submitting a 5 line script will get a much faster response from the team than one that's hundreds of lines long.